Help Docs

 Understanding Your Results

-Once a scan completes, you'll see three summary cards at the top of the page.
+Once a scan completes, you'll see summary cards at the top of the tab.

 Overall Health Score